Counters with Sino-Japanese Numbers I

 The Counter ~円

 The currency of Japan is the yen.
-The presence of /y/ in the English word actually derives from the original pronunciation of the word.
-In Modern Japanese, though, the word is pronounced as /e.N/, with the “n” notably being ん.
-When counting yen, the word 円 functions as a counter, and it combines with numbers as follows:
+The presence of /y/ in the English word reflects its original pronunciation, but its modern pronunciation is /e.N/ (HL).
+When counting yen, ~円2 functions as a counter.

 Counter phrases function as adverbial nouns.
-For instance, in “please give me 500 yen,” there won’t necessarily be a case particle between “500 yen” and the verb for “to give” because the phrase “500 yen” may directly modify the verb.
+For instance, in “please give me 500 yen,” there will not necessarily be a case particle between “500 yen” and the verb for “to give” because the phrase “500 yen” may function as an adverb.

 1. 五百円(を)ください。